Training blue

 • Include team exercises such as simulations.

-• Check that all staff can describe processes the same way to make sure there is a shared understanding.
-This is particularly important after a process changes to improve patient safety (e.g., a new system for verifying a patient’s identity), to incorporate new equipment or information into existing workflows, or to follow a new regulation.
+• Check that all staff can describe processes the same way to make sure there is a shared understanding, especially after a process change.

-• Encourage staff to take advantage of in-depth training opportunities.
-Many organizations offer continuing medical education credits related to patient safety topics that will be of interest to staff members and helpful to your organization.
+• Encourage staff to take advantage of training opportunities.
+Many organizations offer continuing medical education credits for patient safety topics.

 Patient safety training is an ongoing process

-• Everyone in the organization can be encouraged to bring attention to so-called ‘near misses’ or ‘close calls,’ adverse events, or ideas for improving patient and colleague safety.
-Consider organizing a daily or weekly safety huddle where concerns and recent events can be discussed.
+• Encourage staff to bring attention to ‘near misses,’ adverse events, and ideas for improving patient and colleague safety.
+Consider organizing a daily or weekly huddle to discuss safety concerns.

-• When considering new systems and other changes in the way your organization operates, include all staff in a brainstorming session about how the safety of care might be affected or improved.
-For example, can a new system for checking patients out after an appointment make it easier for both patients and staff to know exactly what follow-up steps are needed?
+• When considering operational changes, include all staff in brainstorming sessions about how the safety of care might be affected or improved.
+For example, could a revised method for checking out patients help clarify follow-up instructions?

 This page was adapted from the Betsy Lehman Center's Patient Safety Navigator.
 Visit the Navigator website to learn more about analyzing adverse events, communicating in the aftermath of serious harm, and reporting medical errors to state and federal agencies.